rexlunae/simple-endian-rs/README.md

 # simple-endian

-With the 0.3 release, this library work on stable Rust.
+As of the 0.3 release, this library works on stable Rust.

 Yet another library for handling endian in Rust.
 We use Rust's type system to ensure correct conversions and build data types with explicit endianness defined for more seamless portability of data structures between processor types.
 It should be fairly lightweight, and supports `#![no_std]`.